-Setting financial goals doesn’t sound like the most exciting thing… it’s full-on adulting, for sure!
-But it can definitely lead to less stress, and also help you afford to do more fun things.
+Setting financial goals doesn’t sound like the most exciting thing… it’s peak adulting, for sure!
+But it can reduce your stress and also help you afford to do more fun things.
 Starting with short-term goals is a great place to start.
 This will help you build a solid foundation for things you want to do in the longer term, like buying a home, saving for retirement, or paying off debt, as well as having enough spare money to do day-to-day things you enjoy.
 Here are some tips for setting your short-term financial goals.

 The importance of short-term financial goals